Accessibility statement

 Harry Maslen

-I am a 3rd year PhD student working on a project entitled “Bio-based coalescing aids for paints and coatings”, funded by Synthomer.
-It involves synthesising compounds that are effective coalescents for paints and can theoretically be produced from biomass.
-As an industry-funded project it is important that the syntheses are green, efficient, and can be scaled-up.
+I am a PDRA working on the Synthomer Prosperity Partnership.
+I previously did my PhD in the group looking at “Bio-based coalescing aids for paints and coatings”, synthesising compounds that are effective coalescents for paints and can theoretically be produced from biomass.